-Computer science major Pavani Thumpati attended one such event, a STEM career fair on Oct.
+Computer science major Pavani Thumpati attended one of the school’s events, a STEM career fair on Oct.
 26, to learn more about job prospects and apply for internships.
 He said computer science is an exciting field because it is his “dream is to work in the most reputed information technology companies with booming technologies.”

-The career fair is part of a broader effort by the college to decrease equity gaps among students, retain students in STEM majors, increase graduation rates, provide access to valuable undergraduate research and learning assistant experiences, and prepare graduates for graduate and professional schools.
+The career fair was part of a broader, ongoing effort by the college to decrease equity gaps among students, retain students in STEM majors, increase graduation rates, provide access to valuable undergraduate research and learning assistant experiences, and prepare graduates for graduate and professional schools.
 These activities are supported by a five-year U.S. Department of Education grant that is designed to increase the number of Hispanic and low-income students who graduate with STEM degrees.